The Importance of Risk Management in a Scuba Diving Centre

 The Rules

 The first rule is to abide by PADI Standards.
-Not just the ones you chose to but all of them.
-These rules have been made collectively by some of the most experienced PADI staff over a period of 50 years.
+Not just the ones you chose, but all of them.
+These rules have been made collectively by some of the most experienced PADI staff for over 50 years.
 At the time the rules were made they were armed with a whole lot of information that both I and the average dive instructor were not privy to.
-These rules were not only made for our safety and the safety of your students but also for our legal protection.
+These rules were not only made for our safety and the safety of your students but also our legal protection.
 If you abide by the rules there is a much greater chance you will not be found negligent if an incident occurs.

-PADI are not obligated to tell us why the rules were made but an instructor/dive centre are obliged to abide by the rules.
+PADI are not obligated to tell us why the rules were made but an instructor/dive centre is obliged to abide by the rules.
 No matter how much a DSD participant wants underwater photos, the instructor can’t take them.
-Yes, the 200 metre swim and 10 minute float are compulsory in the Open Water Course and for a very good reason.
+Yes, the 200-metre swim and 10-minute float are compulsory in the PADI Open Water Course and for a very good reason.

 Near Misses

 As with all instructors and dive centres near misses do occur.
 Near misses should be the ultimate way that a dive instructor learns.
 Consider it, “the one you got away with”.
-It is important for the dive instructor to analyse that near miss and it is important for the dive shop owner or manager to sit down with the instructor and other instructors to go through that incident.
+The dive instructor needs to analyse that near miss and the dive shop owner or manager needs to sit down with the instructor and other instructors to go through that incident.

-It is important for the dive centre owner/manager and instructor talk through the incident and try and understand how and why the incident occurred.
-A very good question that an instructor needs to answer truthfully is “if I had my time again would I do anything differently”.
-Normally then, we start to get to a fundamentally reason why the near miss occurred however more importantly how to prevent it again.
+The dive centre owner/manager and instructor need to talk through the incident and try and understand how and why the incident occurred.
+A very good question that an instructor needs to answer truthfully is “If I had my time again would I do anything differently”.
+Normally then, we start to get to a fundamental reason why the near miss occurred and more importantly how to prevent it again.
 As uncomfortable as it may be for the dive instructor involved it is also beneficial to share that experience with all of the teaching staff.
 The dive centre as a whole should learn from a near miss.

 The IDC is also a great time to do some in-water role plays that do end up as incidents.
 With a new IDC curriculum allows a lot more time for that and allows the IDC to also focus a lot more on risk management than it did previously.
 Confined water and open water sessions should always have a risk management theme.